eleannapapaio/eleannapapaio/README.md

 ### 💫 About Me:
-I am a computer science student in Aristotle University of Thessaloniki, currentnly on my second year.
-I am verry passionate about various computer science domains, such as machine learning, data science, statistics and aerospace engineering.
-I am particularly interested in fairness and bias in AI and in computational statistics methods.
+I am a computer science student in Aristotle University of Thessaloniki, currentnly on my third year.
+I am very passionate about artificial intelligence and machine learning, data science and statistics.
+I am particularly interested in federated learning, fairness and bias in AI and in computational statistics methods.
 I would like to gain more experience and experitse on AI and machine learning, get involved in relevant courses, summer schools, conferences and projects!

-Moreover, I am Spacedot member, and currently working on the ADCS subsystem, as the testing lead.
+Moreover, as a Spacedot member, I was working on the ADCS subsystem, as the testing lead.
 You can checkout more about this project on [Gitlab](https://gitlab.com/eleannap).

 In my free time I enjoy playing basketball and the piano.